 ASIAA – A summer student programme in Taiwan.

-OAD – Based in Cape Town, one has the chance to get a Fellowship for the Office of Astronomy for Development.
+OAD – Based in Cape Town, one has the chance to become a Fellow of the Office of Astronomy for Development.
 Flights, accommodation and daily subsistence covered!

 Central + South America

 ALMA – Internships often pop up, for roles such as Journalism, Graphic Design, and Computing.
 Located in Chile!

 INOAE – [New!]
 2-month summer internships in Puebla, Mexico.

 YSP – [New!]
 The BMSIS Young Scientist Program is offering research space-related projects.
 Some projects can even be carried out online.

 SGAC – The Space Generation Advisory Council often has internships and volunteering roles available.